Charlotte (TV series)

 Charlotte is a 2015 Japanese anime television series produced by P.A.
-Works and Aniplex and directed by Yoshiyuki Asai.
+Works and directed by Yoshiyuki Asai.
 The anime aired 13 episodes in Japan between July 5 and September 27, 2015.
 An original video animation episode was released in March 2016.
 Two manga series were serialized in ASCII Media Works' Dengeki G's Comic.
-The story takes place in an alternate reality where a small percentage of pubescent children manifest superhuman abilities upon reaching puberty.
-A focus is placed on Yuu Otosaka, a high school boy who awakens the ability to temporarily possess others, which brings him to the attention of Nao Tomori, the student council president of a school founded as a haven for children with such abilities.
+The story takes place in an alternate reality where a small percentage of children manifest superhuman abilities upon reaching puberty.
+The main character, Yuu Otosaka, is a high school boy who awakens the ability to temporarily possess others.
+This brings him to the attention of Nao Tomori, the student council president of a school founded as a haven for children with such abilities.